tanyuanru/tanyuanru.github.io/_pages/teaching.md

 ---

 ## Undergraduate Research Mentoring
-_Epistemic Analytics Lab, UW–Madison_
+_Epistemic Analytics Lab<a href="https://www.epistemicanalytics.org/" target="_blank">, UW–Madison_

 <p class="note-box"> Mentorship in our lab is all about **learning by doing and thinking together**.
 That’s how I’ve been mentored, and it’s how I now work with undergraduate research interns.

 I enjoy working with students who are curious about education, data, and how people learn.
 We take on real research problems side by side, ask good questions, and learn as we go.
-Many of the students I’ve mentored have gone on to graduate school or data-related roles, and they’ve contributed great ideas to our projects along the way.

 If you're an undergraduate at UW–Madison, check out the <a href="https://studentjobs.wisc.edu/" target="_blank">UW Student Jobs page</a> and search for <em>Epistemic Analytics</em>—we’re often hiring, and it’s a great place to learn and grow!